 Protein Intake Timing

-We know that dietary protein and carbohydrate intake is important for athletes, and that the typical athlete's daily diet is most likely sufficient in both.
-Nevertheless, recent studies are now suggesting that timing of protein ingestion may be just as important as the total intake.
+We know that dietary protein and carbohydrate intake is important for athletes and that the typical athlete's daily diet is sufficient in both.
+Nevertheless, recent studies are now suggesting that the timing of protein ingestion may be just as important as the total intake.

 Studies support the universal acceptance of increased performance and recovery in endurance athletes using carbohydrate beverages.
 Yet two recent studies demonstrate that adding protein to a carbohydrate beverage further enhances performance and protein accumulation in trained endurance athletes, especially when ingested during prolonged exercise.